-The most general case is you’ve broken something and this error popped up.
-The other major cause for this problem is when you’ve installed an older version of Windows like XP on the same PC, that has already Windows 7 installed.
+The most general case is you have broken something and this error popped up.
+The other major cause for this problem is when you have installed an older version of Windows like XP on the same PC, that has already Windows 7 installed.
 This wipes out the boot loader and you need to re-install it.

 Boot from the Windows 7 Installation DVD